 Online learning is a new format for many students.
-The mindset students possess will have a huge impact on how they approach this new challenge, and will ultimately dictate how they are able to perform.
-Consider the following diagram below:
+The mindset students possess will have a huge impact on

 Fostering a growth mindset when approaching online learning will help students succeed.
 They will embrace this new way of learning, rather than reject it and shy away.
 A growth mindset consists of several qualities that are essential for successful online learning: